 The climate of Dumka district represents a transition between the dry and extreme climate of northern India and the warm and humid climate of West Bengal.
 Winter commences from mid-November and extends up to the middle of March, December and January being the coldest months.
-The winter is characterized by heavy dew, thick fog and associated with cold waves.
+The winter is characterised by heavy dew, thick fog and associated with cold waves.
 The winter is followed by summer which lasts till mid - June and then monsoon sets in which generally lasts till the end of September.
-During winter the mercury drops to 4 °C and during summer it shoots up to 46 °C. The relative humidity varies between 50 - 60%.
-Majority of the rainfall in the area is received through the South-West monsoon between June to September .The total rainfall on the average is about 1163.4 mm, of which 85% precipitation is during rainy season only.
+During winter the mercury drops to 4°C and during summer it shoots up to 46°C. The relative humidity varies between 50 - 60%.
+Dumka district receives an annual rainfall of 1500 mm. and most of the rainfall occurs during the rainy season.

-NATURAL HAZARD
+NATURAL HAZARDS

-Natural hazard is very rare phenomena in Dumka district.
-There is no reported occurrence of natural Disaster in the history of Dumka district.
+Natural hazard is rare phenomena in Dumka district.
+There is no reported occurrence of natural disaster in the recent history of Dumka district.
 Discussions with locals reveal that they have not experienced any flooding situation in the past.
 The risk of flooding in GSS site and surrounding is thus considered as very low.
-Due to slope of the site (6m) water quickly flows towards low lying areas so problem related to temporary water logging is also very rare.
+Due to undulating terrain water quickly flows towards low lying areas so problem related to temporary water logging is also very rare.